NoraAnlima/Systems-Development-and-Frameworks/README.md

 | [@aradar](https://github.com/aradar)                 | Ralph S.     |

 ## Exercise 1
-Our solution for the first homework can be found in the `1` directory.
+Our solution for the first homework can be found in the `todo-list` directory.
 To make it easier to develop and deploy on our computers we decided to port the given example code into the hello world example project structure (yarn + single file components) of the vue-cli project.
 This allows us to manage dependencies easily and gives us also the opportunity to try TypeScript as this is a preconfigured choosable variant from the vue-cli tool.

-Trying the code is as easy as going into the `1` dir and calling `yarn install` followed by `yarn serve`.
+Trying the code is as easy as going into the `todo-list` dir and calling `yarn install` followed by `yarn serve`.
 If not already installed you obviously have to install yarn before doing that :).
 Running the unit tests is possible with `yarn test:unit`.